 Why do Buyers use Framework Agreements?

-Framework agreements are also beneficial for the buying community because they can save contracting authorities from the need to issue repeated tenders for the same goods, works or services.
+Framework contracts are also beneficial for the buying community because they can save contracting authorities from the need to issue repeated tenders for the same goods, works, or services.
+This saves time and resources that can be spent on other contract opportunities.

 The Local Government Association believes that: